Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

 <img width="523" alt="Controls" src="https://github.com/user-attachments/assets/d59d0d14-be46-471c-bfc9-b793c739234e" />

-   - As a spellcaster, you are tasked with uncovering the enchanted words hidden within the ruins using the letters summoned from a powerful six-letter word that lies diagonally across the grid like a secret rune.
+   - As a spellcaster, you are tasked with uncovering the enchanted words hidden within the ruins using the letters summoned from *The First Sigil*, a powerful six-letter word that lies diagonally across the grid like a secret rune.

    - Spells: